 - Estates Redevelopment Plan

 - SEND Policy

 - Equal Opportunities Policy

 - Health & Safety Policy

-- Disability Discrimination Policy (we need this as well for students, parents and staff)

 - School Improvement Plan

 - Curriculum Policies

 - Anti-Bullying Policy

 - Anti-Bullying and Anti-cyber bullying Policy

 - Administration of Medicines Policy

 - Admissions Policy

 - Educational Visits & Outings Policy

-- Disability: Employment Policy & Procedure

-• Crisis Management Policy
+- Crisis Management Policy

-Appendix 1 - Accessibility Plan from 1st September 2017 - 31st August 2024
+Appendix 1 - Accessibility Plan from 1st September 2017 - 31st August 2025

 An accessibility plan has been drawn up to be considered in the planning of future developments in order to increase accessibility, eliminate barriers to accessing the curriculum and to ensure plans are in place for such items that can be easily resolved.
-The accessibility plan will be reviewed annually by SMT.
+The accessibility plan will be reviewed annually by SLT.
 The plan will be resourced, implemented, reviewed and revised as necessary and will then need to be approved by the Governing Body through the various Governors' committees.